A simple web-service by DynamoDB, Lambda, CloudFront and S3

 Some might prefer to use uuid as partition key and create GSI, which itself is reasonable.
 This time I assumed only single access pattern, so I didn’t take that idea.

-Here’s what serverless.yml
+Here’s what serverless.yml file looks like

 Endpoint for seeding